-Peace and Social Justice Committee
+Peace and Social Justice Doctrine

-The mission of the SEAS Peace and Social Justice Committee is to study Catholic Social Doctrine, found in documents such as the Compendium of the Social Doctrine of The Church, and to consider and communicate how they can be applied to issues of concern today, both in our community and in the wider world.
+The mission of the SEAS Peace and Social Justice Doctrine is to study Catholic Social Doctrine, found in documents such as the Compendium of the Social Doctrine of The Church, and to consider and communicate how they can be applied to issues of concern today, both in our community and in the wider world.

 Respect Life Committee